Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_product_specs_requirements.md

 **NOTE:** The cache device logical block size must be smaller than or equal to the logical block size of the core storage device.
-60GB or larger capacity is recommended.

 **NOTE:** For best performance, core device file system block size should match the core device partition logical block size.

 **NOTE:** For best performance, IO request sizes in multiples 4KiB are recommended.